Which city is cheaper, Dubrovnik or Dublin?

 Let's take a look at the differences and similarities between Dubrovnik and Dublin.
 Then, you can decide for yourself which place is better for your next trip.

-Plenty of people visit the sights and museums in both Dublin and Dubrovnik.
+Plenty of people visit the very good sights and museums in both Dublin and Dubrovnik.

-Dublin offers a variety of museums and landmarks to choose from.
+With a variety of museums, monuments, and historical sights, a trip to Dublin can be an interesting and educational experience.
 There are a number of museums around town including the National Museum of Ireland, the Little Museum of Dublin, and the National Gallery of Ireland.

 You'll find a good number of museums and monuments packed into Dubrovnik.
 The old town is a living museum that is filled with historic landmarks like the old town walls, the Dubrovnik Cathedral and Treasury, and Loggia Square.